Purchasing the Land

 The educational history of Nazareth Hall spans over 50 years, from 1928 to 1982.
 The nuns of the Ursuline Convent of the Sacred Heart, Toledo, Ohio responded to a need for a Catholic boy’s boarding school in Northwest Ohio in the 1920s.
 In 1926, the nuns purchased 400 acres of land approximately five miles east of Grand Rapids, Ohio, and shortly after arranged for the construction of the building

 The Ursuline Nuns secured a loan of $500,000 to purchase 400 acres of land from John H. Lincoln of Bowling Green, Ohio, and Clyde Powell of Deshler, Ohio.
-Bishop Samuel Stritch gave his approval for construction of a school and named the property “Ladyglen on the Maumee.”
+Bishop Samuel Stritch gave his approval for construction of a school and named the property Nazareth Hall.
 While Bishop Stritch promoted the concept of a boarding school for boys, the planning, labor, and financial responsibilities were those of the Ursuline Order.

 In April of 1927, Louis H. Lewandowski, a civil engineer, plotted the property.
 Lawrence Bellman of the firm of Mills, Rhines, Bellman and Nordhoff designed the building.
 Mother Marguerita Horan, Superior of the Nuns, carefully supervised the construction of the building through the summer and fall months of 1927.
 Bishop Stritch laid the cornerstone on Nov.
 25, 1927.

 The building was opened for public visits on July 22, 1928.
 The statue of a Guardian Angel and Child was placed in the front of the school on Aug.
 26, 1928.
-Bishop Stritch dedicated the school on Aug.
-26, 1928, with the name he selected, “Nazareth Hall.”
 The curriculum provided the traditional program of learning which the Ursuline educators brought to Toledo in 1854.
 The Ohio State Code for elementary school education was adhered to.
 Art and music lessons were provided as part of a curriculum that dated back to 1876.
 The Nuns were educated and certified for teaching by the State of Ohio.
 The campus area provided recreational activities such as baseball, track, horseback riding, rowing and swimming.

 Boys between the ages of 6 and 14 were eligible to enroll.
 The first class numbered 53 and came mainly from the Toledo area.
 As word spread about the excellent education provided by the Nuns, boys from distant places were registered to prepare for high school and further education.